himbriminn/cmbeam/content/authors/gagan/_index.md

     url: 'https://www.fysik.su.se/english/cops-division'

 # Short bio (displayed in user profile at end of posts)
-bio: In my PhD I have  developed various machining techniques for fabrication of large area metamaterial absorbers.
+bio: In my PhD, I have  developed various machining techniques for fabrication of large area metamaterial absorbers.
 Currently, as a Post Doctorate Researcher, I am working on manufacturing and characterization techniques for metamaterial millimeter wave absorbers.
 I am interested in developing/improving manufacturing techniques to realize real-life applications in the field of Applied Physics.

 interests:
   - Laser Micromachining